henrystanley/Quark/Doc/intro.md

 Unlike proper languages, Quark doesn't have a fancy module system.
 It can be handy to separate programs into multiple files though...

-Requiring files in Quark can be expressed as a composition of two functions we've already met: `load` and `eval`.
+Requiring files in Quark can be expressed as a composition of functions we've already met.
+Let's define an `import` function to do this:

+    :> [ load [ :ok | parse ] call [ :ok | call ] call ] :import def

 Your Quark distribution should have come with the standard library, so why don't we load it up?
 Hopefully you put it somewhere accessible.

-    :> '~/quark/prelude.qrk' load eval
+    :> '~/quark/prelude.qrk' import

-Now presuming you have `:ok` on your stack, you can play with all the goodies in there.
+Now presuming you don't have `:nil` on your stack, you can play with all the goodies in there.
 Check out the API documentation to figure out how all this stuff works.
-For convenience's sake Quark will use the prelude by default, so you won't have to add `load eval` to all your scripts.
+For convenience's sake Quark will use the prelude by default, so you won't have to add `import` to all your scripts.

 Tips